 Skills Development Scotland Competition

-The Scottish Graduate School of Social Science is delighted to announce the continuation of its partnership with Skills Development Scotland in 2017.
-Skills Development Scotland (SDS) is co-funding a number of 3-year PhD research projects with the ESRC to be delivered in Partnership with the Scottish Graduate School of Social Science and universities in Scotland.
+The Scottish Graduate School of Social Science is delighted to announce the continuation of its partnership with Skills Development Scotland in 2018.
+Skills Development Scotland (SDS) is co-funding a number of 1+3/+3 PhD studentships with the ESRC to be delivered in Partnership with the Scottish Graduate School of Social Science and its partner universities in Scotland.

-The partnership aims to support 4 PhD studentships per year - 12 are currently underway, four which started in October 2015.
+The partnership aims to support new 4 PhD studentships per year - 16 are currently underway.
 Their research will provide new knowledge and insights to help advance the understanding of key skills issues from a Scottish perspective.

 Aims of SDS-SGSSS PhD Scheme